 The main benefit of a robot vacuum is obvious – the vacuum cleans on auto-pilot, saving you time and stress.
 If you live in a busy house, or just can’t face cleaning any more, then an automated vacuum could be an excellent choice.
 They are especially attractive for families with pets or children.

 However, you might be sceptical about whether a robotic cleaner can really do an efficient job.
 Do they clean the entire floor?
 How much suction do they provide?
 Do they get stuck?
-We mentioned the advantages and disadvantages of these models on our homepage, but if you want more detail you’re in the right place.
+If you want more detail you’re in the right place.

 Are Robot Vacuum Cleaners Really Any Good?

 The short answer is yes – and they are becoming increasingly powerful and advanced.

 Let’s start with the positives.
 The best robotic vacuum cleaners, while nothing like robots in movies (which is probably a good thing), are great at taking care of repetitive, daily cleaning.
 They tend to have a low profile too, meaning they can easily get under tables and other furniture.

 One of the great things about a robotic vacuum is you can often set them to clean at specific times of the day.
 You could, for example, program the vacuum to clean when your family is at work or school.
 There’s nothing quite like coming home to a recently cleaned floor!
 Most models also return to their charging station when complete, making them a truly automated cleaning solution.